f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/live-update/Readme.md

 ### 2.1 Connect to Running Docker

-If the docker option is used there is a possibility to to see the logs of the update installation process.
+If the docker option is used, there is a possibility to see the logs of the update installation process.
 First, you need to establish one more SSH connection to jumphost.
-Second, connecto to the running docker.
+Second, connect to the running docker.
 To do that navigate to:

 ```bash
 bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/docker-env/